Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Tips for fixing squeaky doors.
 Post your ideas.

 It might sound odd, but try soap.
 You can soften some soap and rub in the hinges and it should last awhile.
-I know this because my grandmother used to do it and it would works.
-It works with drawers too.

 Try graphite - it is the same thing that pencil leads are made of - you can find it in most hardware stores - it is a dark powder and you will only need a little bit - keeps forever